MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/xcuitest/upload-extension.md

 ![Inside Xcode select Frameworks in Destination](images/xcuitest-link-framework.gif)

-When you are finished, your Build Phases pane should resemble the following:
+When you're finished, your Build Phases pane should resemble the following:

 ![Showing the configured Build Phases pane](images/xcuitest-build-settings.png)